akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 ## Attention

-Work in progress: This Python code was NOT tested with any Victron Energe hardware at all!
+Work in progress: This Python code was NOT tested with any Victron Energy hardware at all!
 Use this code only for testing and on your own risk!!!

 ## Overview